NotePlan/plugins/jgclark.EventHelpers/README.md

 This plugin provides commands to help work with Calendars and Events:

 - `/insert today's events as list`: insert list of today's calendar events at cursor
+- `/list today's events to log`: write list of today's calendar events to console log
 - `/insert matching events`: adds today's calendar events matching certain patterns at cursor
 - `/time blocks to calendar`: takes [NotePlan-defined time blocks](https://help.noteplan.co/article/52-part-2-tasks-events-and-reminders#timeblocking) and converts to full Calendar events, in your current default calendar, as set by iCal.